 - A visa is also required - see Visa Information below for more information.

 - Join the Facebook group: Join your private Facebook group as soon as it opens!
 It’s how you can meet other travelers and see announcements from your Tour Director.
 Call us at 800-766-2645 if you’re having trouble joining.

 - Request a roommate:: Double check with us and your Tour Director that they have your rooming status on file.
 We will assign a roommate for you if you do not submit a specific request.

-There are no major health risks associated with traveling to Egypt.
-However, we recommend you consult your physician or local travel clinic at lease 60 days prior to departure for the latest updates and entry requirements.
-See more tips for staying healthy in Egypt:
+There are no major health risks associated with traveling to Egypt, however it is very common for travelers from the U.S. to experience gastrointestinal issues (nausea, diarrhea) when traveling to Egypt.
+We recommend you consult your physician or local travel clinic, and the CDC (Center for Disease Control) at lease 60 days prior to departure for the latest updates and entry requirements.
+See more tips below for staying healthy in Egypt:

-- Certain medications (both over-the-counter and prescription) are banned in foreign countries.
-Consult your physician at least four weeks prior to departure to make sure any drugs you want to bring with you are legal.
+-Certain medications (both over-the-counter and prescription) are banned in foreign countries.
+Consult your physician at least four weeks prior to departure to make sure any medications you want to bring with you are legal.

 - Public restrooms in Egypt can be quite bare.
 We suggest carrying bathroom tissue and hand sanitizer with you.

 Safety while Abroad